- Entertainment and Media»

 By the time Stryper released 1990's Against The Law, however, the strain of being Christian rock's standard bearers was beginning to weigh heavily on them.
-The band had made it known to the rock press that they wanted to be known as more than just "that goody-goody Christian group," therefore Against the Law marked a sudden, radical change in the band's image (goodbye, trademark yellow-and-black striped spandex; hello leather jackets and cowboy boots) and their musical presentation.
-Against the Law was Stryper's most mature and musically adventurous album to date (aside from a goofball cover of Earth, Wind and Fire's "Shining Star," which proved to be a poor choice for a single), showcasing a tougher, more stripped-down, bluesy influence.
-Initial reviews were positive, but the lack of overtly Christian lyrical themes on Against the Law caused the more devout portion of their fanbase to accuse the band of "turning their backs" on God.
-The rise of the Grunge music scene in the U.S. and a jump from the sinking Enigma Records to a new label (Hollywood Records) shortly after the album's release certainly didn't help matters, and the album soon slid off the charts.
+The band had made it known to the rock press that they wanted to be known as more than just "that goody-goody Christian group," therefore Against the Law marked a sudden, radical change in the band's image (they said "goodbye" to their trademark yellow-and-black striped spandex; and "hello" to leather jackets and cowboy boots) and their musical presentation.
+Against the Law was Stryper's most mature and musically adventurous album to date (aside from the goofball cover of Earth, Wind and Fire's "Shining Star," which proved to be a poor choice for a single), and showcased a tougher, bluesier sound.
+Initial reviews were positive, but the lack of overtly Christian lyrical themes on Against the Law caused the more devout portion of their fan base to accuse the band of "turning their backs" on God.
+The rise of the Grunge music scene in the U.S. and a jump from the sinking Enigma Records to a new label (Hollywood Records) shortly after the album's release didn't help matters, and the album soon slid off the charts.
 After a 1991 best-of album (Can't Stop The Rock), Michael Sweet announced that he was leaving Stryper to pursue a solo career.
-Stryper briefly attempted to draft a new lead singer - rumor had it that Dale Thompson of fellow Christian rockers Bride was a serious contender for the position - but nothing panned out and Stryper offically called it a day in 1992.
+The band briefly attempted to draft a new lead singer - Dale Thompson of fellow Christian rockers Bride was reportedly a serious contender for the position - but nothing panned out and Stryper officially called it a day in 1992.

 "Calling On You" (1986)